MuqarrabG/Whatsapp-Mockup/app/server/calls.md

         - don't leave a call to this in the finished product
     - returns all the user data for every user

+### PUT /db/users/id
+    - changes nothing
+        - should be a get but axios dosen't let get requests contain a body
+    - body must be a json object with the format:
+    {
+        username: (String) (Optional),
+        email: (String) (Optional)
+    }
+    - returns a json object of the user id for the user that matches the sent data with the format:
+    {
+        id: (int)
+    }
+    - returns an error if the user is unfindable or abmiguous

 ### GET /db/users/:user
     - authentication to be added
         - calls to this may need to be modified